juliusross1/Accessible-LaTeX-Thesis-Template/LaTeXMLonGitHub.md

 After a moment refresh that page and you will be given the link to your website on the top where you can see your document.

 Note: The free tier of GitHub does not allow pages for private repositories.
+So you either make your repository public, in which case other people can see your work in progress, or you need to pay for GitHub.
+If you are in MSCS at UIC we can give you an mscs github account where you can have private repositories with pages.

 ## Using Overleaf